sandstranger/Underworld-Exporter-Android/README.md

 ### Recommended
 * Operating system: Android 11 or later
-* Graphics: videocard, which supports GLES 3 render
+* Graphics: videocard, which supports Vulkan render
 * Memory: 4GB system RAM or more

 ## Gamepads Support